AdeptTravel/adept-framework/README.md

 # Adept Framework

-The Adept Framework is a Go‑based, multi‑tenant web platform engineered for travel‑industry workloads.
+The Adept Framework is a Go‑based, multi‑tenant web platform engineered for adept‑industry workloads.
 It serves many independent sites from a single binary, lazy‑loads each site’s resources on the first request, and evicts idle tenants to keep resource usage low.
 The project is developed on FreeBSD jails, but it runs anywhere Go 1.24+ is available.

 ---